seaboyz/java-interview/README.md

 * Can not be run natively on a machine
 * Bycode is consistent across machines.
 But JVM implementation may vary
 * This enable the "Write Once, Run Anywhere" property of Java

+### 9. What is the difference between Path and classpath?
+##### Motivation
+* Understanding system variables
+* Understanding the classpath concept
+* Why we need to set this variables

+##### Answer
+* Both are enviromenment variables
+* Path is an operation system specific variable that infuluesces what binaries(executable) are available for running
+* Classpath is a Java construct to indicate where all the compiled classes and jars are available.
+This could be multiple locations
 *